 I left school - King Edward's at Stourbridge - in September 1940 at the

-age of 17 to take a course in Chemical Engineering etc. which comprised the
+age of 17 to take a course in Chemical Engineering within the Mining Dept.

 Before starting at University there was an interval of some weeks.
 In

 late July the school had organised a camp near Evesham, the idea being that

 we should assist with the plum harvest which was particularly prolific that

 year.
 Plums that year were selling at 2d a pound in Evesham market, and most

 of the farms let you pick as many as you could carry for a shilling or so.

 We camped on the banks of the Avon near the village of Charlton.
 This was

 not a good idea as even in very hot weather water meadows throw up a damp